Jercog-team/MemoryRL/README.md

 This model is designed to replicate the 8-Port Maze Task, a standard experimental setup in behavioral neuroscience used to study spatial learning and decision-making in rodents.
 The key elements of this task include:

   - A circular arena with 8 equally spaced ports.

+  - Each day is split into two phases: training and recall.

+      - Training phase: The mouse learns the correct port by interacting with the environment.

+      - Recall phase: The mouse attempts to remember the correct port based on prior experience.

   - The mouse starts from a central location and can poke different ports.

-  - Only one port provides water, and it becomes available after a delay.
+  - Only one port provides water, and it becomes available when the animal come into the trigger zone.

   - Rodents exhibit exploratory behavior, often poking nearby ports before consistently selecting the correct one.